Chima200057/PDE3802_CW1a/README.md

 # Training (reproduce / fine-tune)
 Note: training was performed with TensorFlow 2.x.
 If you want to retrain or fine-tune:
-- python src/train_model.py (You might have to rename the expected model output name if you do not want to lose the original) Key training options are in src/train.py.
+- python src/train_model.py (You might have to rename the expected model output name if you do not want to lose the original)
+- Key training options are in src/train.py.
 Preprocessing resizes images to 224×224 and normalizes to [0,1].
 Data augmentation applied during training: random flip, rotation ±15°, brightness jitter.

-Evaluation
+# Evaluation
-Evaluate on the held-out test set: python src/evaluate.py --model office_item_classifier.h5 --test_dir dataset_split/test --report out/classification_report.txt --confusion out/confusion_matrix.png
+Evaluate on the held-out test set:
+- python src/evaluate_model.py
-Expected outputs (included):
+1. Expected outputs (included):
-•	classification_report.txt — includes accuracy and per-class precision/recall/F1.
-Reported (example):
+- classification_report.txt — includes accuracy and per-class precision/recall/F1.
-o	Test accuracy: 0.94
-o	Macro F1: 0.93
-•	confusion_matrix.png — visual confusion matrix saved to disk.
+- confusion_matrix.png — visual confusion matrix saved to disk.
-The repository already includes classification_report.txt and confusion_matrix.png generated for the saved model.
+> The repository already includes classification_report.txt and confusion_matrix.png generated for the saved model.

 Troubleshooting